 - Mix until you have a smooth, slightly runny paste.

 - Using a spoon, drizzle the lemon icing over the top of the cake/biscuit slab.
 I prefer a line style drizzle, but you can drizzle your icing however you wish.
 Let your creative juices flow!
-I would advise against pools of icing gathering on top of the bake though.
+Although I do advise against pools of icing gathering on top of the bake.

 - Set your Lemon Drizzle Cake Bars bake to one side to allow the icing to set.